Our events will generally keep the same schedule; this information will also be in your Player Pack.

 - Want to donate more time to crewing in addition to Battle Slots

 Crewing Monster Slots is suitable for everyone.
-They are not compulsory if you’ve crewed a battle but are highly encouraged – it’s the easiest way to give back to other players and improve their game, as well as giving you the chance to participate in Division-specific missions by playing the adversaries your friends are facing.
+They are not compulsory if you’ve crewed a battle but are always encouraged – it’s the easiest way to give back to other players and improve their game, as well as giving you the chance to participate in Division-specific missions by playing the adversaries your friends are facing.

 Monstering Slots will be advertised in advanced as well as during the Friday and Saturday of the event, so you can choose a Monstering Slot to fit in with your personal schedule.